Perception Test: A Diagnostic Benchmark for Multimodal Video Models: Introduction

 In the next section (section~\ref{sec:rw}), we discuss related work in more detail, highlighting what sets the \pt\ apart in the rich landscape of multimodal benchmarks.
 In sections~\ref{sec:videos} and ~\ref{sec:annotations}, we describe the videos and annotations in the \pt, with details about the diversity of participants involved in filming the videos.
-In section~\ref{sec:ct}, we introduce the computational tasks enabled by these annotations, together with evaluation metrics.
-In section~\ref{sec:baselines}, we discuss per-task results obtained using baselines from the literature.
-We also include preliminary results from a human baseline.
+In section~\ref{sec:ct}, we introduce the computational tasks enabled by these annotations, together with evaluation metrics and baselines, including a human baseline.
 We conclude with a summary and directions of future work in section~\ref{sec:conclusion}.